deadpixi/mtm/README.rst

 terminfo database for years, and is widely deployed.

-(Note that this should not be taken to imply that anyone involved in the `AnsiTerm` project endorses or otherwise has anything to do with mtm.)
+(Note that this should not be taken to imply that anyone involved in the `AnsiTerm` project endorses or otherwise has anything to do with mtm, and vice-versa.
+Their work is excellent, though, and you should definitely check it out.)

 Anything that uses termcap/terminfo or (n)curses should "just work" with mtm. mtm does not, however, support some features that some programs want.
 The